 - Certifying documents for example birth, death and marriage certificates, copy passport pages, academic qualifications, documents supporting adoption applications from abroad.

 - To give someone abroad authority to act on your behalf to deal with property affairs

 - For the purpose of litigation

-- Dealing with other assets such as bank accounts
+- To deal with other assets such as bank accounts

 Arranging Legalisation of documents from the Foreign & Commonwealth Office (FCO) to obtain an Apostille on the document that has to be notarised.

-Contact us to find out more or to arrange a consultation with an experienced Notary Public in the West Midlands.
+Contact us to find out more or to arrange a consultation with our Kuljeet Sandhu Solicitor and experienced Notary in Coventry.